Juan-Jones/earnonlinemoney/content/blog/how-to-monetize-a-website.md

 slug: /blog/how-to-monetize-a-website
 ---

 Monetizing a website is an essential strategy for anyone looking to turn their digital presence into a profitable venture.
-With the internet being a vast marketplace, there are multiple avenues to generate revenue.
+With the internet being a vast marketplace, there are multiple avenues to [generate online revenue]({{< relref "make-money-online" >}}).

 ### 1. Ad Revenue Strategies